derekaraujo/HarvestHerald/README.md

 __Unknown and variable time lags:__

 The subsidy payment data contain the date of the _payment_ to the farm.
 But the size of the subsidy depends on the date of the farmer's _loss_.
-For price support subsidies, the date of loss is the date on which the farm sold the crop below the price floor.
-Unfortunately, __the lag between the loss and the subsidy payment is unknown,__ and can vary from months up to a year depending on the commodity, the subsidy program, and the time required to file and process the required paperwork.
+For price support subsidies, the date of loss is the date on which the farm sold the crop below the price floor.  __The lag between the loss and the subsidy payment is unknown,__ and can vary from months up to a year depending on the commodity, the subsidy program, and the time required to file and process the required paperwork.
 As a result, __both the price and the volume of crop are unknown.__

 I should give a big shout-out to [Enigma](https://www.enigma.com/), who contacted the USDA on my behalf to obtain this missing information.
-It unfortunately remains unavailable.
+It remains unavailable, but would likely improve the modeling substantially if it can be located.

 <p align="center">